Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Expected result**

 1. Pressing the hotkey once should mute the device
-1. Pressing the hotkey again should reenable the sound
+1. Pressing the hotkey again should re-enable the sound

 ### ECR010.001 Keyboard (function key: keyboard backlight) in OS (Ubuntu 22.04)